 Hiring is a pressing concern across many industries, one that we have written about and that many CIOs and CTOs have spoken to in interviews with the National CIO Review.
 Projections indicate that hiring concerns will likely persist for specialized positions in the future, meaning that technology leaders will continually find themselves at the forefront of a nationwide struggle to find talent.
 Attracting the most skilled people to work in highly-demanding IT roles may be one of the most important responsibilities for CIOs and CTOs moving forward.

-With the current state of hiring in mind, there are several strategies that empower technology leaders to better overcome hiring challenges.
+With the state of hiring in mind, there are several strategies that empower technology leaders to better overcome hiring challenges.
 One such approach is rethinking job requirements.
 There is increasing evidence that altering job requirements (without lowering employment standards) can lead to better hires by attracting more applicants.
 In addition, many staffing experts suggest that improving and supplementing the interview process allows for better applicant evaluation.
 Finally, proactive hiring, or filling lower-level positions with the intention of building up skills for future vacancies, yields benefits as well.
 There is no silver bullet or foolproof plan to prevent talent shortages, but these three strategies build a comprehensive approach for dealing with the most pressing hiring obstacles that technology leaders face.

 Re-evaluating job requirements is one way for technology leaders to avoid talent shortages for key positions within their teams.
 The logic of this strategy is simple: overly strict requirements may keep candidates from applying, so relaxing unnecessary qualifications may open the talent pool enough to make a key hire.
 The challenge in this approach is for technology leaders to identify which restrictions are essential to the positions they are hiring for and which they can afford to jettison.
 Finding this balance may vary in difficulty between organizations, but the flexibility offered by rewriting job restrictions offers hiring benefits for nearly everyone.